 library(sparsePCA)

-The dataset contains 7 quantitative variables and 6 qualitative variables.
-We first use the function PCAmix to compute PCA of a mixture of numerical and categorical variables.
+variables.
+We first use the function PCAmix to compute PCA

 library(PCAmixdata)